alicagank/VowSpace/README.md

 ## Windows

+VowSpace is currently available as a portable application for Windows.
-1. Download the latest `.exe` installer from the [GitHub Releases](https://github.com/your-repo/vowspace/releases) page.
+1. Download the latest `.exe` file from the [GitHub Releases](https://github.com/your-repo/vowspace/releases) page.
-2. Double-click the `.exe` file to run the installer.
-3. Follow the on-screen instructions to complete the installation.
-4. Once installed, you can launch **VowSpace** from your Start Menu or Desktop shortcut.
+2. Once downloaded, you can launch **VowSpace**.

 ## Run the Python application directly